Using health insurance for therapy requires that you meet “medical necessity” criteria.

 - You will be asked to provide your name and Subscriber ID (located on your insurance card).
 Please note: if your insurance is through your spouse or partner’s employment, then he or she is the Subscriber.

 - Verify if you have an outpatient mental health benefit.
 It is also often referred to as “Behavioral Health”.
-Ask how many sesssions you are allowed each year and verify your co-pay amount.
+Ask how many sessions you are allowed each year and verify your co-pay amount.
 The co-pay is the amount you pay to your provider at the time of service.

 - Ask if Kim Roser-Kedward, LCSW is a provider (“in network”) on your particular plan.
 If they have trouble locating me, give them my Tax ID #20-3227535.

 - If I am not an “in-network” provider for your plan, then ask if you have “out of network” benefits or coverage (and find out what it is).
 Be sure to carefully write down the details.

 - Ask if a “pre-authorization” is required.
 If so, ask for an authorization to meet with Kim Roser-Kedward, LCSW and write down the authorization number they give you.
 If pre-authorization is required, I will need the authorization number before I can meet with you.